davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## 1.4.4
+* Added helpful pile labels to some of the games.

 ## 1.4.3
 * Appearance tweaks to the new list of games page.
 * Games have a subtitle and a description.